nosstos/NossWebView/README.md

 # NossWebView
-A Test Project using the PyQt5 Web Engine
+A WebView Project using the PyQt5 Web Engine to explore NossTos Sites